-Taxes.
-The County supports the extension of commuter benefits, which provide parity between public transportation and parking; and proposals to adopt Internet sales tax and collection requirements that provide for proceeds to be directed to local governments.
+Public Safety.
+The County will continue advocacy for funding for all justice programs including which provide parity between public transportation and parking; and proposals to adopt Internet sales tax and collection requirements that provide for proceeds to be directed to local governments.